Egelinton History, Family Crest & Coats of Arms

 Eglinton Castle was a large Gothic castellated mansion in Kilwinning, North Ayrshire, Scotland.
 Built before 1528, it was the ancient family seat of the Earls of Eglinton.
 Unfortunately, over the years, it fell into ruin and was abandoned in 1925.
 One tower survives today.

-Important Dates for the Egelinton family
+Early History of the Egelinton family

 This web page shows only a small excerpt of our Egelinton research.
 Another 124 words (9 lines of text) covering the years 1205 and 1296 are included under the topic Early Egelinton History in all our PDF Extended History products and printed products wherever possible.